rindow/rindow.github.io/_neuralnetworks/index.md

 ------------

 - PHP 8.1 8.2 8.3 (If you want to use it on PHP 7.x and 8.0, please use Version 1.x.)
-- Windows 10 or Ubuntu 20.04 or later is required to use OpenBLAS and Rindow-Matlib.
+- Windows 10 or Ubuntu 20.04 or Debian 12 or later is required to use OpenBLAS and Rindow-Matlib.
 - Rindow Math Matrix

 Recommends